katoemba/SwiftUPnP/README.md

     }
 ```

+## Multicast permission
+To use device discovery on iOS, you need to request permission from Apple to make multicast requests.
+The page https://developer.apple.com/documentation/bundleresources/entitlements/com_apple_developer_networking_multicast contains a link where you can request this permission for your app.
+After being granted this permission, you need to add the following key to your app's .plist file:

+`<key>com.apple.developer.networking.multicast</key>`<br>
+`<true/>`

 ## Actions
 UPnP actions and responses are strongly typed, no key-value pairs.
 This is done through Codable structs.
 All action calls are implemented as async functions.